 Digitized files from the UK Foreign and Commonwealth Office departments and some selections from the Prime Minister's files.
 Includes diplomatic correspondence, dispatches, meeting minutes, and maps during this case of conflict and upheaval.

 Provides electronic access to all issues of Harper's Weekly (including all illustrations and advertisements) published between 1857 (first issue) and 1912, with the capacity to browse or search by date, by literary genre, and by a person's occupation.
 Provides four topical indexes: subject, illustrations, literature & publishing, and advertising.

 Collection includes statistical information of the history of the United States combined with contextual information. including population, economics, governmental and international relations.
 Electronic version of the 5-volume printed edition (Williams Library Reference: HA202 .B87 2006),

 Iraq 1914-1974 offers a broad range of original source material from the Foreign Office, Colonial Office, War Office and Cabinet Papers covering the period from the Anglo-Indian landing in Basra in 1914 through the British Mandate in Iraq of 1920-32 to the rise of Saddam Hussein in 1974.

-Making of America (MoA) is a digital library of primary sources in American social history from the antebellum period through reconstruction.
-The collection is particularly strong in the subject areas of education, psychology, American history, sociology, religion, and science and technology.
-The collection currently contains approximately 10,000 books and 50,000 journal articles with 19th century imprints.
+Created and maintained by the Cornell University Library, MoA is a digital library of primary sources in American social history from the antebellum period through reconstruction.
+It is particularly strong in the areas of education, psychology, American history, sociology, religion, science, and technology.

 Searchable, PDF, back issues of the Evening Star, a Washington D.C. newspaper published from 1852 to 1981.
 Background material on the economic, social, intellectual and legal environment of the District of Columbia.